tayloraportman/SpotifyPlaylist/README.md

 To use this playlist deveolpmet tool you will need to create a spotify for developers app.
 To do this:
 1. Go to https://developer.spotify.com/ and log in to Spotify
-2. Select 'create application' and check the box for 'Web API'
-- This will bring you to a page where you can access your personal Client ID and Client Secret
+2. Select 'create application' and check the box for 'Web API' This will bring you to a page where you can access your personal Client ID and Client Secret
-3. Input Client ID and Client Secret into the config settings
-- In terminal run the following command:
+3. Input Client ID and Client Secret into the config settings In terminal run the following command:
 ```
 make config
 ```
-- This will prompt you to enter your Client ID and Client Secret
+This will prompt you to enter your Client ID and Client Secret
-- If you need to change the Client ID and or Client Secret, or it was entered incorrectly, you can reset the cofig settings by running 'make clean' and start again
+- If you need to change the Client ID and or Client Secret, or it was entered incorrectly, you can reset the config settings by running 'make clean' and start again

 ## Create your playlist!
 To create your playlist run the following command: